gaf3/pi-k8s-automation/nandy-v2.md

   - paused - If true, task is paused
   - skipped - If true, task is skipped
   - delay - Delay to start reminding (in secs)
-  - interval - Interval in seconds to remind (in secs)
   - start - Time started
   - notified - Time last notified (start, reminder, complete)
   - end - Time it completed (non existement if incomplete)